Running Back Drills

 Once I am comfortable that they understand some basics, we get into drill work.
 I like bags.
 Nothing high tech about them; they are called dummies, but they serve a purpose and that is to ignite a competitive fuel that exists in each player.

 Remember, you as the coach must get excited.
 You must set the pace.
 You are the leader of the pack and you set the tempo.
 The kids will only go as fast as you do.
 Have fun; feel the chill and everyone will be energized.
+Here are some running back drills I have found that work well with my athletes.

 BAG DRILL 1